 Council in a Nutshell

 If you are a member of a Standing Committee, you are a member of the Student Council.
 Liberation & Section Forums and Student Groups also have representatives on Student Council.
 Any student may nominate themselves for committee elections that are normally held twice a year, towards the end of the second semester and at the beginning of the first semester.

 The elected members attend Council meetings to discuss and vote on motions, deciding the focus and direction of AUSA.
 The Student Council also holds the elected Sabbatical Officers, your Student Leaders, accountable for their work.
 All Councillors are encouraged to familiarise themselves with the Student Council Handbook to prepare for future meetings.
-The guide has more in-depth information on how to write a motion, voting, debates, etc.
+The guide has more in-depth information on how to write a motion, voting, debate, etc.

 Chair of Council

 The elected Chair of Council regulates the discussion and makes sure that everyone gets a fair chance to speak and is being respected.
 The Vice-Chair of the Student Council is Frank Blay.
 The Chair and Vice-Chair also compile the Agenda and the reading documents before each Council meeting.